octobercms/docs/3.x/extend/database/basics.md

 $affected = Db::update('update users set votes = 100 where name = ?', ['John']);
 ```

-#### Running a delete statement

 The `delete` method should be used to delete records from the database.
 Like `update`, the number of rows deleted will be returned:

 ```php
 $deleted = Db::delete('delete from users');
 ```

-#### Running a general statement
+### General Statements

 Some database statements should not return any value.
-For these types of operations, you may use the `statement` method on the `Db` facade:
+For these types of operations, you may use the `statement` method on the `Db` facade.

 ```php
 Db::statement('drop table users');
 ```

-<a id="oc-multiple-database-connections"></a>
 ## Multiple Database Connections

-When using multiple connections, you may access each connection via the `connection` method on the `Db` facade.
-The `name` passed to the `connection` method should correspond to one of the connections listed in your `config/database.php` configuration file:
+When [using multiple connections](../../setup/database-config.md), you may access each connection via the `connection` method on the `Db` facade.
+The `name` passed to the `connection` method should correspond to one of the connections listed in your `config/database.php` configuration file.

 ```php
 $users = Db::connection('foo')->select(...);
 ```

-You may also access the raw, underlying PDO instance using the `getPdo` method on a connection instance:
+You may also access the raw, underlying PDO instance using the `getPdo` method on a connection instance.

 ```php
 $pdo = Db::connection()->getPdo();